OctopusDeploy/docs/docs/approvals/service-now/index.md

 ![](images/servicenow-project-settings.png)

 ### Standard Change Templates
-By default, the CR creation will result in a `Normal` change.
-Setting the **Change Template Name** setting under **Project Settings** to the name of a valid, approved **Change Template** will result in a `Standard` change being created based upon the change template.
+By default, the deployments resulting in a CR creation will produce a `Normal` change.
+Setting the **Change Template Name** setting under **Project Settings** to the name of a valid, approved **Change Template** will instead create a `Standard` change based upon the change template.

 ### Supplying the CR number to a deployment